UC Davis MBA Grad Pledges to Support Economic Growth in Liberia

 Siah Gaye MBA 18 chose the Bay Area Part-Time MBA program for its reputation—and to stay close to his mother.
 The last time they were separated, he was just learning to walk, his country was at war, and his mother was hiding him from the men who killed his father.

 “Hey.
 You know.
-Where’s my mom?” he recalls asking his aunt, who was raising him in a district of the Liberian capital they thought would be free from the increasing violence.
+Where’s my mom?” he asked his aunt.
+She was raising him in a district of the Liberian capital that they believed was free from the increasing violence.

-“Well, your mom’s living in the U.S. and she’s working on sending for you,” his aunt told him.
+“Well, your mom’s living in the U.S. and she’s working on sending for you,” she said.
 “One day she’s going to be able to call for you and you’ll be able to go where she is.”

 Gaye was too young to remember his mom.
 But he dreamed of the moment they would be reunited.
 As he was walking home from school one day, he was thinking of her when some friends told him that nearby a few men from a militia were hanging out on the street.
 They had guns.